 One of the updates most requested by users was the simplification of the country-specific options in Label Settings.
 Previously, all options for all countries’ regulations would appear, regardless of what country was selected.
 For example, if I selected Canada as my Regulation, I would still see the General, Format, Nutrient, and other options for any other country module (U.S., Mexico, EU) I had installed.

-Now you will only see the label settings that apply to the Regulation selected, which makes what your looking for much, much easier to find.
+Now you will only see the label settings that apply to the Regulation selected, which makes what you’re looking for much, much easier to find.

 The new Nutrition Facts table formats have been incorporated into Genesis R&D. Updated label formats include (but are not limited to!):